 Are you facing a Pedestrian Under the Influence charge?
 Had you never heard of Pedestrian Under the Influence (PUI) until now?
 You are not alone.
 PUI charges are rare and many people are not aware that walking along a road while intoxicated can be a crime.
 You may have thought you were doing the right thing by choosing to walk home after a night of drinking instead of getting behind the wheel of a car.

 Richard Lawson understands that everyone makes mistakes.
-He has been defending people accused of alcohol or drug-related offenses in Georgia for 20 years.
+He has been defending people accused of alcohol or drug-related offenses in Georgia for more than 20 years.
 He is the most reviewed DUI attorney in Georgia on AVVO.

 What is a PUI?

 Under the laws of Georgia, a PUI violation is described as follows:

 “A person who is under the influence of intoxicating liquor or any drug to a degree which renders him a hazard shall not walk or be upon any roadway or the shoulder of any roadway.
 Violation of this Code section is a misdemeanor and is punishable upon conviction by a fine not to exceed $500.00.”

 O.C.G.A. § 40-6-95 (2017)

 What does it mean to be a “hazard”?

 In Georgia, a person is not supposed to stand or walk in the roadway if there is a sidewalk and a vehicle is within 1,000 feet unless the sidewalk poses an imminent danger.
 If there are no sidewalks, pedestrians are supposed to walk as close to the edge of the roadway or as far in the shoulder as possible.
 However, it is largely up to the discretion of an officer to decide if a pedestrian is a hazard.